iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 ## Meet Sharky and Octavia

 In the vast, shimmering depths of the ocean, near a thriving coral reef bustling with marine life, two extraordinary creatures prepare for a spirited debate.
 Meet Sharky, a magnificent and slightly brash great white shark, known for his bold claims and commanding presence.
-Gliding through the water with a confidence that only a top predator possesses, Sharky is ready to defend his views with a fierce determination.
+Gliding through the water with a confidence that only a top predator possesses, Sharky is ready to defend his views with fierce determination.

 <Figure
   image={sharky}
   alt="A cartoon-style illustration, similar to the style of The New Yorker magazine, featuring a proud and happy shark.
 The shark is depicted floating upright in the water, with a big, contented smile on its face, exuding a sense of pride and joy.
 Its body language is relaxed yet confident, giving it a charming and personable appearance.
 The underwater background is whimsical and colorful, with stylized coral, seaweed, and small, playful fish swimming around.
 The color scheme is bright and cheerful, with a predominance of blues and greens, complemented by splashes of other vibrant colors.
-The illustration maintains a 7:4 aspect ratio, providing a wide and engaging perspective on this delightful, happy shark." caption="Generated with OpenAI DALL-E 3 and edited by author."
+The illustration maintains a 7:4 aspect ratio, providing a wide and engaging perspective on this delightful, happy shark." caption="Generated with OpenAI DALL-E 3 and edited by the author."
 />

 On the other side, there’s Octavia, an exceptionally intelligent and quick-witted octopus.
 Her vibrant colors shift with her mood, and her eight tentacles move with graceful precision.
 Renowned for her knowledge and clever retorts, Octavia is not one to back down from a challenge.